 Austrian ski holidays are a treat for all the senses.
-Modern lifts give easy access to the vast ski areas, mountain ranges and glaciers that are awaiting your arrival.
-Along with some of the best skiing in the world you'll also be treated to some fantastic après ski, friendly locals, excellent cuisine and luxury spas.
+Speedy modern lift systems give easy access to the country’s vast ski areas, mountain ranges and glaciers.
+Along with some of the best skiing in the world, you'll also be treated to arguably the best après in the Alps, plus friendly locals, tasty cuisine and luxury spas.

 For bargain ski holidays and last-minute offers, take a look at our Austria ski deals.

 Some big infrastructure spending means you can stay in a charming Austrian village, but still benefit from being connected to a huge amount of skiing.

 Arlberg joins together the resorts of St Anton, St Christoph, Lech, Zürs, Zug, Stuben and Sonnenkopf – with a brand new gondola system linking more than 300km of runs across several mountains.

 That means it overtook the still-massive SkiWelt, which brings together Söll, Scheffau, Ellmau, Westendorf, Brixen and Going, offering 279km of piste in total.
 Not far off that total is the recently-upgraded Skicircus, linking Saalbach, Hinterglemm, Leogang and now Fieberbrunn to create 240km of snowy valleys and peaks.